MIDS Mappings

 • owl:intersectionOf: The MIDS element maps exactly to a combination of terms in the standard.
 The combination is specified in the sssom:object_match_field column (|-delimited), but only once for one of the combination member rows.
 It is in theory possible that a MIDS element maps to multiple overlapping combinations of terms in the mapped standard.
 This is similar to the logic of an AND operator.

-• sssom:object_category: ID of a category in the mapped standard.
+• sssom:object_category: OPTIONAL.
+ID of a category in the mapped standard.
 A category will typically indicate which file of the standard the term may be found in, if it is more complex in structure.
 Darwin Core extensions are an example.

-• sssom:mapping_justification: Optional to indicate how the mapping was established.
+• sssom:mapping_justification: OPTIONAL.
+To indicate how the mapping was established.

-• sssom:author_id: An ID for the asserter of the mapping (not necessarily the same person who compiled the mappings into the SSSOM format).
+• sssom:author_id: OPTIONAL.
+An ID for the asserter of the mapping (not necessarily the same person who compiled the mappings into the SSSOM format).
 Recommended to use ORCID.

-• sssom:object_match_field: A |-delimited list of object_ids which combine to form an owl:intersectionOf mapping.
+• sssom:object_match_field: OPTIONAL.
+A |-delimited list of object_ids which combine to form an owl:intersectionOf mapping.

-• sssom:comment: Clarifications.
+• sssom:comment: OPTIONAL.
+Clarifications.

-• semapv:RegexRemoval: As an example of how object_preprocessing at the MappingSet level can be used.
+• semapv:RegexRemoval: OPTIONAL.
+As an example of how object_preprocessing at the MappingSet level can be used.
 This field should be populated with a |-delimited list of values that are not sufficient to fullfill the condition of a MIDS level.
 Recommendation is to always start with a leading |, to emphasize that empty strings (in addition to default null values) are not sufficient to fulfill a MIDS condition.

 Interpretation of the Mappings

-The calculation process requires data formulated following the mapped standard to be checked for null values in each mapping. object_preprocessing may also apply to exclude insufficient non-null values.
-The outcome of this is a binary map of all mappings with true or false (1 or 0) depending on whether a value was found.
+The calculation process requires data formulated following the mapped standard to be checked for null values in each mapping. object_preprocessing may also apply to exclude other insufficient non-null values, such as unknown:undigitized as recommended in Groom et aL. (2019).
+The outcome of this calculation is a binary map of all mappings with true or false (1 or 0) depending on whether a value was found.
 This map is then thresholded into a single value of the MIDS level reached, which is the minimal level of MIDS for which all elements have at least one mapping that returns true.

 The binary map is currently no formal defined outcome of MIDS and implementers can calculate it in any way they want.
 It is useful to show these more detailed results to the data providers, as they make it more clear why a certain MIDS level was (not) met.
+Recommended practice is to at least produce and, ideally, store the following metadata for each specimen processed in the calculation:

 SSSOM